More Links in Peace Programs

 Senior Program Associate

-Nick Rodgers is a program associate for the Rule of Law Program.
-He provides support to the program’s various international projects, with a primary focus on those in Liberia.
-He first joined The Carter Center in 2017 as in intern in the Conflict Resolution Program and became a program assistant with the Rule of Law Program in 2018, before being promoted to program associate in 2021.
+Nick Rodgers supports the program’s various international projects, with a primary focus on those in Bangladesh and Liberia.
+He first joined The Carter Center in 2017 as an intern in the Conflict Resolution Program and became a program assistant with the Rule of Law Program in 2018, before being promoted to program associate in 2021 and senior program associate in 2022.
 Prior to joining the Center full time, Rodgers was involved with various nonprofits, interning with the Wild Dolphin Foundation and volunteering with the International Rescue Committee as an adult ESL teacher.
-He received his bachelor’s degree in international affairs, with a concentration in international security, from the University of Georgia.
+Rodgers holds a master’s in development practice from Emory University and Bachelor of Arts in international affairs from the University of Georgia.

 Charitra Shreya Pabbaraju, MPhil